Darwin Day: History

 and the Humanist Community on 22 April 1995.
 The Humanist Community continues its annual celebration.

+In the early 1990s, The London Evolution Group was formed to bring together London-area evolutionary biologists, especially from University College London, the Natural History Museum, London, and Imperial College, as well as other universities and research institutions in and around London.
+Their first official meeting, named the "Darwin's Birthday Party" was held at the Linnean Society of London in 1994.
+The evolution of this Darwin celebration is detailed further below.

 Independently, in 1997, Professor Massimo Pigliucci initiated an annual Darwin Day event at the University of Tennessee.
 The event included public lectures and activities as well as a teachers' workshop meant to help elementary and secondary school teachers better understand evolution and how to communicate it to their students, as well as how to deal with the pressures often placed on them by the creationism movement.

 2009

 2009 was the 200th anniversary of Darwin's birth and it also marked the 150th anniversary of the publication of Darwin's On the Origin of Species.
 Events were planned, with the most prominent celebrations in Shrewsbury, the University of Cambridge and at the Natural History Museum in London.

 Darwin's alma mater, Christ's College, Cambridge, commemorated the bicentenary with the unveiling of a life-sized bronze statue of the Young Darwin, sculpted by their graduate Anthony Smith.
-Prince Philip (then-Chancellor of the University) unveiled the statue and it was later shortlisted for the Marsh Award for Excellence in Public Sculpture 2009.
+Prince Philip (then-chancellor of the university) unveiled the statue and it was later shortlisted for the Marsh Award for Excellence in Public Sculpture 2009.
 The same year, two well known evolutionary biologists, Richard Dawkins and Jerry Coyne, published book length treatments covering the evidence for evolution.

 The Perth Mint, Australia launched a 2009 dated commemorative 1-ounce silver legal tender coin depicting Darwin, young and old; HMS Beagle; and Darwin's signature.